1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Breaking the promise from the left

-This (primitive positive) formula is such that, in the structure $\HG$, $x \xrightarrow{\P} y$ is true if and only if $\P$ homomorphically maps onto $\G$ such that $v_1$ is mapped to $x$ and $v_n$ is mapped to $y$. \begin{lemma} There is a primitive positive formula $\phi$ such that \begin{enumerate} \item $\phi$ interpreted in $\HD_i$ defines $\HD_i$ for any $i\in\mathbb{N}$, and \item $\phi$ interpreted in $\HG$ defines $\T$ so that $\HD_{2k}$ homomorphically maps into $\T$. \end{enumerate} \end{lemma} \begin{proof} Consider the path $\P$ for $\G$ provided by Proposition~\ref{prop:easy} (see Remark~\ref{cor:easy}), and define the formula $\phi(x,y,z)$ by
+This pp-formula is such that, in the structure $\HG$, $x \xrightarrow{\P} y$ is true if and only if $\P$ homomorphically maps into $\G$ in a way that $v_1$ is mapped to $x$ and $v_n$ is mapped to $y$. \begin{lemma} There is a pp-formula $\phi$ such that \begin{enumerate} \item $\phi$ interpreted in $\HD_i$ pp-defines $\HD_i$ for any $i\in\mathbb{N}$, and \item if $\phi$ interpreted in $\HG$ pp-defines $\T$, then $\HD_{2k}$ homomorphically maps into $\T$. \end{enumerate} \end{lemma} \begin{proof} Consider the path $\P$ for $\G$ provided by Proposition~\ref{prop:easy} (see Remark~\ref{cor:easy}), and define the formula $\phi(x,y,z)$ by